Start 'Em or Sit 'Em for Fantasy Football Week 1

 A QB Quandary

-If you're a savvy fantasy enthusiast (and you must be to be reading this piece) then you may well have waited to draft a quarterback—availing yourself of the depth available at the position while loading up running backs and wide receivers.
+You might have waited to draft a quarterback, availing yourself of the depth available at the position while loading up running backs and wide receivers.

 Of course, that creates problems of its own—like knowing which of these low-end weekly starters to roll out in Week 1.

-Ben Roethlisberger led the NFL in passing yards last year on his way to a top-five fantasy finish in many fantasy scoring systems.
-He's possibly the single-most undervalued player at the position in 2019.
+Ben Roethlisberger led the NFL in passing yards last year on his way to a top-five fantasy finish in many scoring systems.
+He's perhaps the single most undervalued player at the position in 2019.

-But there have bene big changes to the Pittsburgh offense in the offseason, and his stat line against the New England Patriots at home in Week 15 last year was just OK (235 passing yards, 2 TD, 2 INT).
+But Pittsburgh lost both star receiver Antonio Brown and star tailback Le'Veon Bell this offseason, and Roethlisberger's stat line against the New England Patriots at home in Week 15 last year wasn't spectacular (235 passing yards, 2 TD, 2 INT).

 The Call: Jackson